mnoergaard/petprep_extract_tacs/README.md

 #### `analysis_level`

 This argument defines the level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
-The default is 'participant'.
 The choices are 'participant' and 'group'.

 ### Processing options